Jetstrike-AI/AFTERMATH-DOS/README.md

-# ▶AFTERMATH-DOS◀
+# AFTERMATH-DOS

 Opensource DOS project, created on python💡

-▶What if AFTERMATH?◀
+What if AFTERMATH?
 =

 💽AFTERMATH - DOS utility for pentesting.

 You can use AFTERMATH to test your server on DOS/DDOS protect.

-▶Supporting plaforms◀:
+Supporting plaforms:
 =
 -Windows(Python 3+)🖥️

 -Termux(Python 3+)📱

+-Linux(Python 3+)🖥️

-▶How to install?◀
+How to install?
 =
 -Windows🖥️: